Terms, Conditions and Rules

 Article 14 – Collection of Goodie Bags and Race Numbers

-Goodie Bags (Musettes) and Race Numbers will be distributed inside the registration tent at the Downtown Park in Paso Robles starting on:
+Goodie Bags (Musettes) and Race Numbers will be distributed inside the registration tent.

 To collect your Race Number, you must present a valid ID (Driver’s License or Passport, Military ID or Student ID).
 The Musettes will only be handed to the registered participants.
 No other person may collect the Musette on behalf of the registered participant because participants must sign the waiver forms at the desk.